philxavier/coding-challenge/README.md

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Make sure you are on master branch and run command 'yarn start' from command line Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\